r4fek/django-cassandra-engine/docs/faq.md

 # Django Cassandra Engine - Troubleshooting

+In case of any question please don't hesitate to ask!

 ## **Q:  `syncdb` only creates a keyspace..**

 A: Please make sure that `django_cassandra_engine` is **the first application** in `INSTALLED_APPS` list.

+It's also important to include your app to that list too.

 ## **Q:  Is it possible to use it with Celery?**